 Baby teeth are very important and need to be nurtured.
 Baby teeth hold space for the permanent teeth.
 As the permanent teeth are underneath these initial set of teeth, it may be possible that the tooth decay may spread down to affect the permanent teeth, infecting them before eruption.
 It is also observed that infected baby teeth may also affect improper development of the permanent teeth, resulting in enamel defects and weak teeth.

 You likely have many other questions and we have answers.
 Just give Pat Crawford DDS a call at (262) 649-9436.
-For a personal consultation, you can visit our clinic at 7851 Cooper Rd Kenosha, WI.
+For a personal consultation, you can visit our dentist office for kids near Kenosha WI at 7851 Cooper Rd Kenosha, WI.